joelfatnugget/obsidian_notes/1 - Full Notes/(a) - Church/Cell Group - Definition and Purpose.md

 - They were reaching out to prisoneres, helping the poor and providing education for local children.
 - You can see it as a continuation of the derogatory term called “Methodist”
-- It wasn’t something that they came up with, but rather it was bestowed upon them
+- It wasn’t something that they came up with, but rather it was bestowed upon them Spend some time reading the questions!
 - They would also cover 22 questions of John Wesley’s Holy Club
 	- Notice this.
 The 22 questions revolved around deep sharing about your own personal spiritual growth.
 To be able to confess your sins to one another.
 	- Accountability to one another
 	- Commitment to grow his own spiritual life.

 So if you see how John Wesley conducted his Holy Club session, it was very methodical and yet very soul searching and invigorating.
 You really needed to dig deep and engage with the topic and the questions at hand.
 It’s quite uncomfortable to be honest.

+“I am not afraid that the people called Methodists should ever cease to exist either in Europe or America.
+But I am afraid lest they should only exist as a dead sect, having the form of religion without the power.
+And this undoubtedly will be the case unless they hold fast both the doctrine, spirit, and discipline with which they first set out.”

 ---
 ### Expectation of a Cell Group